eclipse-vertx/vert.x/core_manual_java.md

 Instances of `org.vertx.java.core.file.AsyncFile` are returned from calls to `open` and you use them to read from and write to files asynchronously.
 They allow asynchronous random file access.

-`AsyncFile` can provide instances of `ReadStream` and `WriteStream` via the `getReadStream` and `getWriteStream` functions, so you can pump files to and from other stream objects such as net sockets, http requests and responses, and WebSockets.
+`AsyncFile` implements`ReadStream` and `WriteStream` so you can pump files to and from other stream objects such as net sockets, http requests and responses, and WebSockets.

 They also allow you to read and write directly to them.